missing-semester/missing-semester/about.md

 To help remedy this, we are running a class that covers all the topics we consider crucial to be an effective computer scientist and programmer.
-The class is pragmatic and practical, and it provides hands-on introduction to tools and techniques that you can immediately apply in a wide variety of situations you will encounter.
+The class is pragmatic and practical, providing hands-on introduction to tools and techniques that you can immediately apply in a wide variety of situations you will encounter.
 The class is being run during MIT's "Independent Activities Period" in January 2020 — a one-month semester that features shorter